RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > The sponsors for the HAVOC are MALCROVE, Zero Day Initiative, Resilience Cybersecurity, Takdeliver and Trend Micro.

 - 26 January 2019
-> ResetHacker launches the Series with index, question and showcases the popular Attack vector, takes about defence, and continued his blog on ResetHacker.
+> ResetHacker launches the Series with index, question and showcases the popular Attack vector, attack server, defend server, and continued his blog on ResetHacker.

 - 26 January 2019
 > Vikram creates a logo and launches RESETHacker on Instagram, started a blog series called Certified Ethical Hacking and to promote Ethical Hacking.

-√ Updating Soon
+# Meet ResetHacker

 √ Send a birthday message #RESETHACKER2021
+# Contributors of ResetHacker

 ## Be Social with RESETHACKER